bigjosh/sm-rfc-replace/README.md

 To figure out who it was, goto the logs directory and search for the file with the name of the generated reply address (with .log at the end).
 Open this file and you will see a list of email address you ever sent that hash to and when.

-Note that there might might be multiple people who got the same hash in case
+Note that there might might be multiple people who got the same hash in case:

 1. a hash collision (very unlikely)
 2. You send an email with multiple "to:" people.